-Add your employees on the left and click Calculate to see your full salary budget breakdown.
+Fill in the left panel and click Calculate to see your budget breakdown.

 A salary budget is the total amount a company plans to spend on employee pay over a given period — usually one year.
 It covers base wages, employer taxes, benefits, bonuses, and any other people-related costs.